You come home to an open front door, a ransacked house, and missing valuables. How did a burglar know you’d be gone? How did they get in?

 I can carry that right out your back door.

 You may want to invest in a wall safe, which I rarely attempt to open.
 Or, rent a lock box at your bank.

 #8 Be Wary of Posting on Social Sites When on Vacation

 It's quite likely that I'm a friend of a friend of yours in the interwebs.
-And through them, I may discover you're away for the week in Puerto Vallarta, having the time of your life.
-And I'll have the time of my iife ransacking your place.
+And through them, I may discover you're away for the week in Paris, having the time of your life.
+And I'll have the time of my life ransacking your place.

-If only you had known that posting comments and photos of your trip on social networks is fine -- but do that after you return so you won't broadcast your absence.
+If only you had known that posting comments and photos of your trip on social networks is fine — as long as you do that after you return, so you won't broadcast your absence.

 #9 Inviting People to Your Home to See Stuff You're Selling

 You're downsizing.
 Great!
 Selling a bunch of stuff like TVs, computers, jewelry.
 I just have to call you up, and when you invite me to your home, I just grab the items and run.

 It's called “robbery by appointment.”
 If you want to sell high-ticket items to strangers, I suggest you arrange to meet at the parking lot of your local police station.
 I definitely won’t show up, and you’ll still have your valuables.